Ramil Safarov: Non-governmental organizations

 Péter Erdő, the Archbishop of Esztergom-Budapest and the Hungarian Cardinal of the Roman Catholic Church, in a letter to Catholicos of All Armenians Karekin II, issued a statement expressing "full solidarity with the Armenian Christians and with the Armenian people that has so much suffered in the past."

 In October 2012 four Hungarian intellectuals—historian and political analyst Zoltán Bíró, rector of the John Wesley Theological College Gábor Iványi, journalist/publicist Gábor Deák and writer Rudolf Ungváry—arrived in Armenia to apologize for the extradition of Ramil Safarov.
 During the press conference in Yerevan they stated: “We organized the journey to inform of most of Hungarian people’s disagreement, and our discontent with the authorities’ decision to transfer a sleeping officer’s assassin back to his homeland."
 Mr. Iványi said, “We have come to express our regret and shame.
 Hungary didn’t even officially recognize the Armenian genocide as the country was in need of Turkish support then.
 As for the prime minister having allowed for the extradition, he would have resigned his post”.

 Hungarian scientist and expert in Armenian studies Benedek Zsigmond joined in the protest organized by many NGOs in Hungary against the decision of Safarov's extradition and made a public statement of apology for the Hungarian government's action.
 On his Facebook page he wrote "Today I feel ashamed that I am Hungarian.
 I apologize to all Armenians...
 Today is the black day in the recent history of Hungary."
 He also personally apologized during his visit to Armenia calling the extradition an "unacceptable, amoral act".

-A Facebook page was created on September 1, apologizing for Hungarian PM's actions.
-The group is called "Hey Armenia, sorry about our Prime Minister" (a poster with similar title was used in fall 2011, asking EU for forgiveness for Orbán) and has more than 12,400 likes as of 27 March 2013.

 On September 4, 2012, a demonstration took place in front of the Hungarian Parliament Building in Kossuth Square.
 It was reported that about two thousand Hungarians protested against their government's actions.

 In September, the Kispest district of Budapest had a new square named after Kemal Atatürk and a statue of him was revealed among protests from local Armenians and Greeks who considered it a provocation.
 In the months preceding the ceremony the local government was pondering the matter, being caught between the resentment of minority groups and the will to preserve good relations with its sister city Pendik, whose representatives have already been invited to the ceremony.
 Only two days after its unveiling, the statue was vandalized by red paint being poured over it.
 The statue has been restored since.